NativeScript/nativescript-cli/README.md

 System Requirements
 ===

-You can install and run the Telerik NativeScript CLI on Windows or OS X.
+You can install and run the NativeScript CLI on Windows or OS X.

 * [Windows](#widnows)
 * [OS X](#os-x)